adamdehaven/perfect-pullquotes/readme.txt

 2. An example of a left-aligned and right-aligned pullquote.
 Your pullquotes will vary depending on your font settings, color choices, etc.

 == Changelog ==

+= 1.7.5 =
+* Fixes bug where pullquote border appears on opposite side from settings.
+Thanks to (@axinet)[https://github.com/Axinet] for the catch!

 = 1.7.4 =
 * Adds `bordertop` attribute that allows moving the pullquote border to the top (above the quote text) when `bordertop="true"` is set on the shortcode.
 Defaults to `bordertop="false"`.